exakat/exakat/docs/Rules.rst

    <?php

+   // Concatenating with an empty string is useless.
+   $string = 'This part '.$is.' usefull but '.$not.'';

-   // This is a typo, that PHP turns into a constant, then a string. conitnue;
+   // This is a typo, that PHP turns into a constant, then a string, then nothing. conitnue;

    // Empty string in a concatenation